Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Discussion

+Our multi-model evaluation supports LLM-based trait extraction in healthcare review text.
+Cross-model consistency (Spearman $\rho$ = 0.943) and human-LLM agreement (MAE = 0.149--0.185 across six models on the random panel) together suggest trait constructs that are stable across raters~\cite{peters2024large}.
+Partial-correlation analysis shows that the signal extends beyond shared sentiment at two levels: trait--satisfaction correlations attenuate by 66--96\% yet remain significant, and all 45 inter-trait pairs survive partialling star rating.
+The dual framework combines Big Five personality traits with patient-oriented subjective judgments, linking psychological theory to clinical practice.
+Within the subjective judgments, IQC and SPS overlap at the individual level ($r = 0.928$) but separate at the specialty level, so we treat them as distinct constructs.
+The framework may inform healthcare quality measurement while preserving the patient perspective encoded in narrative feedback.

+We identify four physician archetypes: Uniform High, Uniform Low, Extraversion Peak, and Extraversion Valley.
+These archetypes may inform future research on physician interpersonal style and patient experience; individual-level use requires independent clinical validation and ethical review.
+The Uniform High archetype covers 33.8\% of physicians and the Uniform Low archetype 22.6\%, indicating heterogeneity that single-rating systems do not capture.
+The Extraversion Peak archetype (22.3\% of physicians) shows that high extraversion alone does not translate to higher patient satisfaction.
+Interpersonal warmth alone is not sufficient for patient-perceived quality; empathy, reliability, and clinical competence are the main drivers.

-The specialty analysis reveals that physician traits reflect both selection effects and adaptation to practice contexts.
-Surgical specialties' consistently higher scores across personality and competency dimensions potentially reflect both self-selection of certain personality types into these fields and the structured, outcome-focused nature of surgical practice that facilitates positive patient perceptions.
-Conversely, the lower ratings for Emergency Medicine and Psychiatry physicians likely reflect the challenging contexts these specialties navigate.
-Emergency Medicine involves acute, high-stress encounters with limited relationship-building opportunities~\cite{Zhang2020burnout}, while Psychiatry faces stigma and emotional intensity inherent in mental health care, where psychiatrists encounter occupational stigma linked to burnout and diminished professional value~\cite{Shi2023PsychiatristStigma}.
-These patterns have important implications for specialty-specific quality metrics and professional development programs.
-Healthcare systems should consider context-adjusted assessments that account for the unique challenges and patient populations each specialty serves rather than applying uniform evaluation standards across fundamentally different practice environments.
+The demographic disparities here, with male physicians receiving higher ratings across all ten traits, are consistent with documented biases in patient evaluation systems~\cite{fitzgerald2014physicians} and suggest patient-satisfaction metrics may disadvantage diverse physicians.
+The specialty analysis suggests that physician trait patterns reflect both selection effects and adaptation to practice contexts.
+Lower ratings for Emergency Medicine and Psychiatry physicians likely reflect the contexts these specialties operate in.
+Emergency Medicine involves acute, high-stress encounters with limited relationship-building opportunities~\cite{Zhang2020burnout}.
+Mental-health stigma, emotional complexity in psychiatric encounters, and the occupational stigma psychiatrists themselves face~\cite{Shi2023PsychiatristStigma} are contextual factors that outweigh intrinsic physician traits.
+These patterns may inform specialty-specific quality metrics and context-adjusted assessments that account for the patient populations each specialty serves, rather than uniform evaluation standards.